U.S. women survive Croatian scare

 Vrsaljko said Croatia were energised by their showing against the Americans.
 "They are very good," she said.
 "But I think we are also good.
 The other teams, it's not going to be easy playing with us."

-EuroBasket champions Russia closed with an 18-3 run to overtake Canada 58-53; Turkey beat Angola 72-50; China claimed a 66-57 win over the Czech Republic, silver medallists at the last world championships; France beat Brazil 73-58 and triple Olympic silver medallists Australia defeated Britain 74-58.
+EuroBasket champions Russia closed with an 18-3 run to overtake Canada 58-53; Turkey overwhelmed Angola 72-50 and China claimed a 66-57 victory over the Czech Republic, silver medallists at the last world championships.

 (Editing by Alison Williams)